 How I work And My Approach

-We have entered another year of uncertainty as a nation and this can evoke a variety of emotions and struggles.
+Life can evoke a variety of emotions and struggles.
 I always work with my clients and think it’s important for you to hold onto the fact that you know yourself better than anyone.
-I offer concession rates and student rates.

 I care passionately about the needs of my clients in order to empower you to move forwards in your life wherever you path is currently at.
 I am aware that reaching out and finding the right therapist for you can be a daunting process.
 When searching for the right person to work with, it may be useful to consider the approach therapists use, does their availability work for you, do they hold an appropriate license, and if you are looking for support in a specific area does the therapist have experience in that area?